haskell-servant/haskell-servant.github.io/posts/2018-07-12-servant-dsl-typelevel.md

 We will now try implementating such a web application description DSL in the most straightforward way possible.

+_Note:_ We could define a DSL with an interpreter that spits out Haskell code for us (through Template Haskell or another mechanism).
+The result would be typed, but the _process_ would not be.
+The translation from the DSL to the result would be untyped code, therefore easy to get wrong.
+As Haskell programmers, we prefer static type checking where possible.
+This therefore excludes Template Haskell and other code generation mechanisms.

 # A first, non-modular attempt